cldrn/ctf4-codeql-and-chill-java/README.md

 }
 ```

-We extend the TaintTracking::AdditionalTaintStep class as follows:
+And we extend the TaintTracking::AdditionalTaintStep class as follows:

 ```
 class NetflixTitusSteps extends TaintTracking::AdditionalTaintStep {